Trump To Take Virtual Centre Stage In Davos - UrduPoint

 Trump To Take Virtual Centre Stage In Davos

-Donald Trump will star in an eagerly-anticipated online appearance at the World Economic Forum in Davos on Thursday, addressing global elites whose annual gabfest has been consumed by the US president's days-old second term
+Donald Trump on Thursday will star in an eagerly-anticipated online appearance at the World Economic Forum in Davos, addressing global elites whose annual gabfest has been consumed by the US president's days-old second term

-Davos, (UrduPoint / Pakistan Point News - 23rd Jan, 2025) Donald Trump will star in an eagerly-anticipated online appearance at the World Economic Forum in Davos on Thursday, addressing global elites whose annual gabfest has been consumed by the US president's days-old second term.

-Trump's name has come up in almost every conversation in the Swiss Alpine village this week -- in formal panel discussions, in shuttles ferrying people up and down the mountain, and in exclusive parties along the promenade.

 Davos will finally hear from the man himself during a live video appearance, with banking and oil industry CEOs given the chance to lob questions at Trump, himself a businessman who made his fortune in real estate.

-Trump has already given Davos a taste of what is to come since his inauguration on Monday, which coincided with the WEF's first day -- tariff warnings against Mexico and Canada, the US withdrawal from the Paris climate pact and a threat to take the Panama Canal, just to name a few.

-His plans to cut taxes, reduce the size of the US federal government and deregulate industries may find a sympathetic ear amongst many businesses, though economists warn the policies could rekindle inflation.
+His plans to cut taxes, reduce the size of the federal government and deregulate industries will find a sympathetic ear amongst many businesses.

-One of his backers in the business world, Marc Benioff, the chief executive of US tech firm Salesforce, was enthusiastic at a Bloomberg event on Wednesday.

 "I'm very positive," he said.
 "I'm just looking forward to seeing what's going to happen.
 And it's a new day and, it's an exciting moment."